mitmedialab/prg-raise-playground/extensions/README.md

 #### Using `legacy` in `defineBlocks`

-Now that we've obtained the return of `extractLegacySupportFromOldGetInfo` (imported as `legacy` below), we can make use of it when defing blocks in our new Framework-based extension.
+Now that we've obtained the return of `extractLegacySupportFromOldGetInfo` (imported as `legacy` below), we can make use of it when defining blocks in our new Framework-based extension.

 ```ts